agnesoft/adev/readme.md

 ./adev.sh
 ```

-This will show all available actions: building, running various checks, installation of prerequisites and tools etc. E.g.
+This will show all available actions: building, running various checks, installation of prerequisites & tools etc. E.g.

 To build simply run any of: